Fonta1n3/FullyNoded/Docs/Wallets/JoinMarket.md

 In order to be a successful "maker" it is recommended to create a fidelity bond.
 This is a timelocked address where you deposit funds.
 Choose an amount and a time period for the funds to be locked.
 The more you deposit, the longer the duration, the higher your potential earning power.

 ⚠️ Creating a Fidelity Bond has many factors to consider.
-For a thorough guide please read [this](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/fidelity-bonds.md).
+Please read [this](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/fidelity-bonds.md) before creating a FB.

 - Toggle on an exisitng JM wallet you created with FN which holds a balance.
 - Navigate to utxos.